lifox1/staticwebappstarter-1/README.md

  "You must create your first Face, Language service, or Computer Vision resources from the Azure portal to review and acknowledge the terms and conditions.
 You can do so here: Face, Language service, Computer Vision.
 After that, you can create subsequent resources using any deployment tool (SDK, CLI, or ARM template, etc) under the same Azure subscription."

 ## Installation Steps
-### 1. Clone repo to your github https://github.com/jameshoff-msft/bpa-backend
+### 1. Clone the starter backend repo
-**Note**: *a Microsoft organization github account is **not** required*
+Clone https://github.com/jameshoff-msft/bpa-backend to your github account **Note**: *a Microsoft organization github account is **not** required*
 ### 2. Create a Resource Group in your Azure Portal
 Select your preferred Region